aponysus/redress/docs/recipes/workers.md

 # Worker / queue retries

+Read this page when you want queue, worker, and externally scheduled retry patterns.
+This is where application-level operational flows belong.

+For the core retry API and outcome surface, see [Usage](../usage.md).
+For the underlying semantics of deferred execution, see the relevant pages in `Concepts`.

 This recipe shows a simple worker loop with retries, backpressure via budgets, and cooperative shutdown.